Get to Know the Team

 PARTNER

-Dementia Advocate, Author, and Lived Experience Facilitator
+Dementia Advocate, Author, and Lived Experience Facilitator and Former Technology Leader

-Mary Beth is the designated family historian and enjoys the literary arts including contributing to many published works.
-Her book, “Dignity & Dementia: Carpe Diem” is comprised of a collection of her own personal journal entries that captures her life experiences from the time of diagnosis through the first six years of her journey with dementia.
-Readers alike have found the sharing of her lived experiences immensely helpful.
-“Your journal was very inspiring to me - especially when I could see how you turned words into action by truly living each day as if it were your last.
-That inspired me to do the same and follow in your footsteps.”
-(Anonymous quote from reader)
+Her book, Dignity & Dementia: Carpe Diem, draws on personal journal entries from her first six years living with dementia and has been a source of inspiration and practical insight for readers around the world.
+As one reader shared - "Your journal was very inspiring to me, especially when I could see how you turned words into action by truly living each day as if it were your last.
+That inspired me to do the same and follow in your footsteps."

 Amy Harbin